Cornelius, Oregon: History

 The new railroad was approaching Free Orchards in 1871, and Cornelius saw an opportunity to benefit from the new railroad.
 He left his farm and built a new house, a warehouse, and a store in Free Orchards.
 The warehouse and store were located right next to the railroad, and so became natural places for local farmers to trade and store their goods.
 Cornelius also built a creamery to process milk, and two sawmills to supply lumber for the growing community.
 In addition, he helped to build the first frame schoolhouse and the Methodist Church.

 In 1893, Free Orchards was incorporated and renamed "Cornelius", to honor the man who spent many years helping build the community.
 Though Holladay's plan to make Free Orchards into the county seat never materialized, Cornelius survives today as an agricultural town and, increasingly, as a suburb of Portland.
 The Cornelius Public Library was founded in 1912.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.01 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 2.340 sqmi, all land.

 Demographics

+According to realtor website Zillow, the average price of a home as of December 31, 2025, in Cornelius is $475,860.

+As of the 2024 American Community Survey, there are 4,843 estimated households in Cornelius with an average of 2.91 persons per household.
+The city has a median household income of $96,273.
+Approximately 9.1% of the city's population lives at or below the poverty line.
+Cornelius has an estimated 67.3% employment rate, with 18.9% of the population holding a bachelor's degree or higher and 77.1% holding a high school diploma.
+There were 4,949 housing units at an average density of 2114.96 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (52.3%), Spanish (44.2%), Indo-European (1.7%), Asian and Pacific Islander (1.1%), and Other (0.7%).

+The median age in the city was 35.1 years.

+Cornelius, Oregon – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.